spodula/ZX81-Pfile-Viewer-Disassembler/README.txt

-This is the PFILE viewer (Java SWT version) by Graham Salkin 2020-2021.
+This is the PFILE viewer and disassembler (Java SWT version) by Graham Salkin 2020-2021.

 Changelog: